Defining what a brand means or what a term like branding actually covers is tough. They’re pretty fluffy concepts to try to pin down!

 - the choice of words and type of language you use in your marketing

 - how photos and images are used on your social media accounts

 - the quality of your customer service

 - how your services are delivered

-Every interaction your clients have comes together and determines how they perceive your business, and — repetition for emphasis — this perception is your brand.
+Every interaction your audience has with your business comes together and determines the kind of relationship you build with them.
+And this — repetition for emphasis — is your brand.